Prof. Kenneth Bamberger

 Bamberger graduated from Harvard Law School, where he was President of the Harvard Law Review.
 Before coming to Berkeley Law, he clerked for federal appeals court Judge Amalya L. Kearse and U.S. Supreme Court Justice David H. Souter, served as a Bristow Fellow in the Office of the United States Solicitor General, and was an associate, and then counsel, at the Wilmer Hale firm in Washington, D.C.

-Outside the law school, Bamberger currently serves on the academic advisory board of the Future of Privacy Forum, and is a Fellow at the Federmann Cyber Center of the Hebrew University of Jerusalem, a founding board member of the Israel Tech Policy Institute, and the U.S. academic director of the Tel Aviv-Berkeley Executive LLM Program.
+Outside the law school, Bamberger currently serves on the academic advisory board of the Future of Privacy Forum, and is a Senior Fellow at the Shamgar Law and Innovation Center at Tel Aviv University Law School, a founding board member of the Israel Tech Policy Institute, and the U.S. academic director of the Tel Aviv-Berkeley Executive LLM Program.